-Through the years I have been hired to help get several websites back online after attacks, I have also had the privilege of working with a diverse number of clients using WordPress, from Universities to government institutions, and in that time, none of the websites in our custody have had successful hacks.
+Through the years I have been hired to help get several websites back online after attacks, I have also had the privilege of working with a diverse number of clients using WordPress, from Universities to government and Non-profit institutions, and in that time, none of the websites in our custody have had successful hacks.

 WordPress as a popular Content Management system that attracts the interest of hackers.

 One could easily say, WordPress is the issue, but far from it, the reality is that WordPress is a very powerful content management system, powering over 32% of websites on the internet today.